-If purchasing a new laptop, a Windows 10 device is recommended for the school’s environment.
+If you are purchasing a new laptop, a Windows 10 device with Pen support is strongly recommended for the School’s environment.

-Please note, if you are purchasing a Mac, you will need to obtain a Windows 10 license, as it does not come with the device.
+Please note, if you have a Mac, you can continue to use it until it is replaced, but you will need to obtain a Windows 10 license to run it in Bootcamp mode, as Macs do not come with a Windows 10 licence on the device.

-Students can obtain a free Windows 10 license and download Windows 10 Education from https://was.onthehub.com using their school email and password, in need.
+Microsoft has enabled Students to obtain a free Windows 10 license and download Windows 10 Education from https://was.onthehub.com using their school email and password, in need.

 Accessories for younger students

-Protective case and/or carry sleeve – This is a mandatory requirement.
+- A protective case and/or carry sleeve – This is a mandatory requirement

-Setup of the students laptop for use at school can be mostly done at home using the information at https://whitsundayanglican.sharepoint.com/sites/Intranet/students/SitePages/LaptopSetup.aspx
+Setup of the student’s laptop for use at school can be mostly done at home using the information on the student Portal (accessed using students school email and network password) at

-To increase productivity in class, students are requested to have the software from this portal installed on their device prior to the new School year commencing.
+To Allow students to be up and running for the start of the year, students are requested to have the software from this portal installed on their device prior to the new school year commencing.

 Microsoft Office is also available for install at any time from the student’s Office 365 account at https://www.office.com on up to 5 devices.

-For Antivirus, we would recommend Sophos Home or Symantec Family Premier as it allows for parental monitoring of Computer use and website monitoring/filtering as well as Antivirus protection.
+For Antivirus, we would recommend Sophos Home or Norton 360 Deluxe as it allows for Parental monitoring of computer use and website monitoring/filtering, as well as antivirus protection.

-If no antivirus us installed, the student can download and install the schools antivirus, but this does not allow for parental monitoring.
+If no antivirus is installed, the student can download and install the schools antivirus, but this does not allow for parental monitoring.

 Onsite IT Support